-- This error occurs if, for some reason, the transmitter fails to receive confirmation from the FTP server that image file transfer is complete. - ▶ Turn the FTP server and camera off and on and send the images again.
+- This error occurs if, for some reason, the transmitter fails to receive confirmation from the FTP server that image file transfer is complete. - ▶ Turn off and on the FTP server and camera and transfer the images again.

 51: Connection to Bluetooth device lost